zhanghaohao/k8s-web-terminal/README.md

 Now you can login to the container by the third way.
 Cool! right?
 # How does k8s-web-terminal work?
 k8s-web-terminal builds websocket connection between docker REST API and frontend js.
-Commands from the frontend are send to docker container, and the output of container is send back.
+Input from frontend will be sent to docker container if there is any, and output from container will be sent to frontend if there is any.
-If the container has any output, it can be sent to frontend immediately.
 The frontend use xterm.js plugin to render the terminal.
 ## docker REST API
 There are three APIs for k8s-web-terminal.